Minneapolis Public Library: Adamson v. Minneapolis Public Library

-Funding crisis and merger
+Funding crisis and merger with Hennepin County Libraries

 Despite city funding and some private support, the library had suffered from reduced funding from external sources, including the federal government and Local Government Aid (LGA) from the State of Minnesota.
 In the recession of the 2000s following the Dot-com bubble, hours were drastically cut and money for acquisitions sharply declined.
 Because Minnesota library card holders could borrow from other systems in the state, MPL also duplicated services offered by Hennepin County Library (HCL), which saw shared use by MPL patrons.
 This was especially apparent on Mondays, when Minneapolis libraries were closed.

 In 2007, the Minneapolis Library Board agreed to pursue a merger with the county system.
-The Minneapolis Library Board and Minneapolis City Council approved the merger in March 2007, the Hennepin County Board approved the merger in April 2007, and on May 19, 2007 the Minnesota State Legislature approved a bill merging the systems during 2008.
+The Minneapolis Library Board and Minneapolis City Council approved the merger in March 2007, the Hennepin County Board approved the merger in April 2007, and on May 19, 2007 the Minnesota State Legislature approved a bill merging the systems effective January 1, 2008.
 The merged system is the Hennepin County Library with 41 locations.
-On January 1, 2008, the library was merged into the Hennepin County Library.
-The last meeting of the Minneapolis Public Library Board of Trustees took place on December 19, 2007.
+The final meeting of the publicly elected Minneapolis Public Library Board of Trustees took place on December 19, 2007.
+From 2008 onward, the library board trustees have been appointed by Hennepin County commissioners, and can set policy, but have no budgetary control.